MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 }
 ```

-This `marine` also implements the `human` interface, and every third time it has killed something, it will spawn 10 sparkles around itself.
+This `marine` is a `human`, and every third time it has killed something, it will spawn 10 sparkles around itself.

 The <span style="color:#82AAFF">`helper_spawn_sparkles`</span> function is a helper function, which the game can't call, but the <span style="color:#C3E88D">`on`</span> and <span style="color:#82AAFF">`helper`</span> functions in this file can.